paidy/interview/AddressValidation.md

 # Paidy's Take-Home Technical Product Manager Exercise: Address validation engine

 ## What to expect?
-As a next step of our interview process, we’d like you to prepare a technical challenge that is aimed to check your abilities in regards to business and system analysis, as well as utilizing available technical documentation to define a scope of a feature and prioritize its implementation.
-This assignment should also be a good opportunity for you to experience and see the type of work you’ll be asked to complete in this role at Paidy!
+As the next step in our interview process, we’d like you to complete a technical challenge designed to assess your abilities in business and system analysis, and your proficiency in using technical documentation to define the scope of a feature and prioritize its implementation.
+This assignment is also an opportunity for you to experience the type of work you'll be doing at Paidy as a Technical Product Manager.

-Take time to get familiar with it and submit your answers once you’ve completed it.
-In the next interview, you will be asked to present your proposal and the session will be used as a practice for grooming the feature.
+Once finished, please submit your answers, and in the next interview, you’ll present your proposal.
+This session will simulate a project kick-off meeting where you’ll onboard senior management, other technical product managers, engineers, and analysts into the project.
+You will walk them through your assumptions, decisions, and the requirements you’ve outlined, just as you would in a real-world project setting.

-Please be mindful that there is not really a right or wrong answer as long as you can justify your choices and reasoning.
-Please make as many assumptions and hypotheses as you need and/or see fit to complete the assignment.
-Please don’t hesitate to reach out to us if you have any questions or if anything is unclear regarding the assignment.
+There isn’t a right or wrong answer—what matters most is your reasoning and ability to justify your decisions.
+Feel free to make any assumptions and hypotheses that you believe are necessary to complete the assignment.
+If anything is unclear or you have any questions, don't hesitate to reach out.

-We appreciate your efforts and hope you’ll have fun doing this homework assignment! :)
+We appreciate your time and effort and hope you enjoy working through this challenge!

 ## What we are looking for?
 **Keep it simple**.
 Read the requirements and restrictions carefully and focus on solving the problem.